Ten Easy Steps on the Road to Sustainability

 2. Switch from incandescent light bulbs to compact fluorescent light (CFL) bulbs.

 Although compact fluorescent light bulbs cost more initially, each one provides about 6,000 to 12,000 hours of use in comparison to the 700 hours of use incandescent bulbs provide.
-Therefore, they actually provide consumers substantial savings in the long run while using about 75 percent less electricity – a huge
+Therefore, they actually provide consumers substantial savings in the long run while using about 75 percent less electricity – a huge benefit to the environment as well as to the pocketbook.

 If you are a “CFL beginner” the switch can be a little confusing because CFL wattage differs from traditional incandescent bulb wattages.
 For example, a 13– to 15-watt CFL is the equivalent of a 60-watt incandescent bulb; and, a 16- to 29-watt CFL is the equivalent of a 100-watt incandescent bulb.
 In addition, make sure you choose the right CFL for the right purpose because CFLs are shaped differently.
 Log onto www.gelighting.com for more information or to use General Electric’s Energy-Smart CFL Savings Calculator.